 Erin holds a Bachelor’s degree in cultural anthropology with honors from Northeastern University in Boston.

-Julie Newport, senior associate, brings extensive experience in the non-profit sector to her work in messaging, media and social media.
-Previously, Newport was director of marketing and development at Primary Source, a Boston-area non-profit that educates K-12 teachers about world cultures and global issues.
+Julie Newport, director of media services, brings extensive experience in the non-profit sector to her work in messaging, media and social media.
+Previously, Julie was director of marketing and development at Primary Source, a Boston-area non-profit that educates K-12 teachers about world cultures and global issues.
 In that role, she led communications, outreach and fundraising efforts, helping to launch the organization onto the national stage.
-Newport has a strong interest in global education, educational technology and high-quality professional development for teachers.
+Julie has a strong interest in global education, educational technology and high-quality professional development for teachers.

-Newport holds a bachelor's degree in history with honors from Dartmouth College and a certificate in nonprofit management and leadership from Boston University.
-She resides with her husband and dog in Washington, DC.
+Julie holds a bachelor's degree in history with honors from Dartmouth College and a certificate in nonprofit management and leadership from Boston University.
+She resides with her husband and son in Silver Spring, Maryland.

 Chris Given integrates technology, interactivity and multimedia solutions into work across the firm.
 Leveraging a background in technology and design, he seeks to enhance Collaborative's product offerings by developing efficiencies, embracing data-driven approaches and increasing information accessibility.